 ECA REGIONS / EUROPE

 ECA has conducted a large number of energy and water projects for public and private clients in Europe, covering the economics, financing and regulatory frameworks for investments and sector development.
-We have also provided advisory services to Regulators in 8 countries advising on specific assignment and supporting throughout regulatory procedures.
+We have also provided advisory services to regulators in 8 countries advising on specific assignment and supporting throughout regulatory procedures.

 RECENT PROJECTS INCLUDE >